-The Texas Board of Nursing (BON) states:
+The Texas Board of Nursing (BON) states: "Purpose:

-"Purpose:

-The DECs were designed to provide guidance to prelicensure nursing education programs to prepare graduates to enter nursing practice as safe, competent nurses, as well as to provide a baseline for the health care setting of the nursing knowledge, skills, abilities, and judgment among graduates from Texas nursing programs.
-It is acknowledged that not all competencies can be evaluated upon graduation from a nursing program, but the graduate will have received the educational preparation to demonstrate each competency.
+The DECs were designed to guide prelicensure nursing education programs to prepare graduates to enter nursing practice as safe, competent nurses, as well as to provide a baseline for the healthcare setting of the nursing knowledge, skills, abilities, and judgment among graduates from Texas Associate Degree Program s.
+It is acknowledged that not all competencies can be evaluated upon graduation from an Associate Degree Program, but the graduate will have received the educational preparation to demonstrate each competency.
 As the novice nurse gains practice experience, the entry-level competencies from education will continue to grow as the nurse demonstrates an expanding expertise."
 (Tx BON, 2021)